We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 When we finally launched, Nordstrom had a really good response to our shoe line.
 They were so surprised we were actually selling our heels, not our flats, with them.
 They decided to keep us on board, so we’re no longer trial for them.

-It’s the craziest story and it’s the craziest thing I’ve ever done.
+It’s the craziest story and the craziest thing I’ve ever done.
 But the only reason I even made it was because I just would not take ‘no’ for an answer.
 I couldn’t see them saying ‘no’ to me when I knew what I had would be so good for them.

 “I will go anywhere and do anything that I believe in, and nobody can tell me otherwise.
 It’s because I know that what I’m doing is with the power of God in my heart.”